-We will provide a data subject with a copy of their information upon request, free of charge.
-This will occur without delay, and within one month of receipt.
+We must provide an individual with a copy of the information they request, free of charge.
+This must occur without delay, and within one month of receipt.
 We endeavour to provide data subjects access to their information in commonly used electronic formats, and where possible, provide direct access to the information through a remote accessed secure system.
-If this is not available the transfer of data will be done by a method which is agreed by the data subject.

-If complying with the request is complex or numerous, the deadline can be extended by two months, but the individual will be informed within one month.
-Approval must be obtained from the DPO before extending the deadline.
+If complying with the request is complex or numerous, the deadline can be extended by two months, but the individual must be informed within one month.
+You must obtain approval from the DPO before extending the deadline.

 We can refuse to respond to certain requests, and can, in circumstances of the request being manifestly unfounded or excessive, charge a fee.
 If the request is for a large quantity of data, we can request the individual specify the information they are requesting.
-This can only be done with permission from the DPO.
+This can only be done with express permission from the DPO.

-Once a subject access request has been made, we will not change or amend any of the data that has been requested.
+Once a subject access request has been made, you must not change or amend any of the data that has been requested.
 Doing so is a criminal offence.